Consensys/EthOn/EthOn_glossary.md

 Relates a State to the following State.
 In EthOn the state transition system has no branches.
 ### hasParentBlock
 Relates a Block to its parent in the chain.
 It always points to the Block with a number that is decreased by one, compared to the Block it originates from.
 The relation is asymmetric because if Block A is parent to Block B then Block B can not be parent to Block A. It is also irreflexive because a Block cannot be parent to itself.
-### hasPostBlockState
-Relates a Block to the global state of the system after all Transactions in the Block have been executed.
-### hasPostTxState
-Relates a Transaction Receipt to the global state of the system after the Receipt's Transaction has been executed.
 ### hasReceipt
 Relates a transaction to its receipt.
 ### hasReceiptsTrie